Youtman/Parcel-Management-System/README.md

 # client

-Parcel Management System made with Vue.js, Mongodb, Express and Node.js
+Parcel Management System made with Vue.js, Mongodb, Express and Node.js.
+Based on the MVP Architecture.

 ## Project setup